 There was a rapid-fire blur of food after that; a refreshing snow pea salad with, pancetta, pecorino & sherry vinaigrette, a unique lobster cocktail with coconut emulsion, lemongrass, mango & Fresno chile, a rabbit fricassee with rose petals and beech mushrooms, delicious crispy Oysters Rockefeller and a memorable Uni Perciatelli with Alaskan king crab, shiso and umami butter.

 After numerous courses and overstuffed bellies, we waved the white napkin in the air to surrender, assuming this portion of the show was over.
 But then, there was Beef Wellington…served table side.
 A spectacle worthy of its own show.
 Everyone seated next to us gawked as it walked by.
 A puff pastry atrium covered the perfectly cooked meat topped with Hudson Valley foie gras, king trumpets and black truffle.
+This dish could be in the running for the best food in the world.

 My stomach happily made room.